Tech-Educators/software-dev-008/guides/command-line-commands.md

 `mkdir foldername` - will make a folder in your current location

 `touch filename.fileextension` - will make a file in your current location. eg `touch index.html` you can also chain together making files with one touch command `touch index.html style.css app.js` will create three files.

+`pwd` - print working directory.
+Logs to the terminal your current fielepath.